thkox/blockchain-technologies-and-applications_2024-web3.0-voting-system/README.md

 ## Project Overview

-The Web3.0 Voting System is a decentralized application (DApp) that leverages the power of blockchain technology to create transparent, secure, and immutable voting processes.
-This project was built using Solidity and deployed via the Remix IDE on the Ethereum blockchain.
-The system allows users to create polls, cast votes, and view results while ensuring that votes are tamper-proof and each user can only vote once per poll.
+The **Web3.0 Voting System** is a team assignment designed for the "Blockchain Technologies and Applications" course, offered in the 8th semester of the 2023-2024 academic year at the University of Piraeus, Department of Informatics.
+This decentralized application (DApp) leverages blockchain technology to create a transparent, secure, and immutable voting process.
+Built using Solidity and deployed via the Remix IDE on the Ethereum blockchain, the system allows users to create polls, cast votes, and view results while ensuring that all votes are tamper-proof and each user can vote only once per poll.

-This application was developed as part of the "Blockchain Technologies and Applications" course in the 8th semester of the academic year 2023-2024 at the University of Piraeus, Department of Informatics.

 ## Course Information